defencedigital/moduk-service-manual/src/content-toolkit/work-with-content-designers.md

 ---
 layout: "layouts/guidance.njk"
-section: "Content"
+section: "Content toolkit"
 title: "Work with content designers"
 decsription: "If your service has words, images or videos, you should have a content designer on your team.
 Find out more."
 dateUpdated: 2023-04-11
 eleventyNavigation:
-  key: "Content"
+  key: "Content toolkit"
-  url: "/content/"
+  url: "/content-toolkit/"
 ---

 If your service has words, images or videos, you should have a content designer on your team.